ayman-kehlaoui/Travel-X/README.md

-# Travel-X
-Responsive travel agency website built with HTML and CSS.
-Features a clean, modern design with sections for destinations, services, and contact.
-Fully optimized for mobile, tablet, and desktop.
-Demonstrates strong front-end fundamentals and UI design, with future plans for interactivity and backend integration.
+This project is a responsive travel agency website built using HTML and CSS.
+It showcases a modern and visually appealing design tailored for a travel business, including sections for destinations, services, and contact information.

+The goal of this project was to practice front-end development fundamentals and create a clean user interface that provides an engaging experience for visitors.
+The layout is fully responsive, ensuring compatibility across different screen sizes such as mobile, tablet, and desktop.

+This project demonstrates my ability to structure web pages, apply styling with CSS, and design user-friendly interfaces.
+Future improvements will include adding interactivity with JavaScript and integrating a functional contact form using backend technologies.